udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 1. Design a charge back mechanism for the business units for resources they consume based on the IO code for each application.
 Assuming your design is based on resource-level tags, how will you implement the following use cases?
     - Every resource group must have an 'IOCode' tag
     - Every time a resource is created, it is assigned an 'IOCode' tag with a value matching its resource group
-    - Any resource whose 'IOCode' tag is missing does not match its corresponding resource group tag (for example, after moving the resource between resource groups) can be easily identified.
+    - Any resource whose 'IOCode' tag is missing or does not match its corresponding resource group tag (for example, after moving the resource between resource groups) can be easily identified.
 Child resources, for which tags to not apply, are excluded.

 2. Design a cost allocation mechanism to track Azure costs across the Development and Test, Production, Support Services, and Infrastructure categories.

 3. What tools are available to meet the cost management requirements of the individual business units, the finance team, and the Cloud Governance team?
 These requirements include setting budgets and alerts for each cost center, creating spending reports and forecasts, and identifying and investigating anomalies.
+What permissions and configuration are required to enable users to have access to these tools?

 *Security Baseline*

 4. Following an outage, how can you identify and analyze any recent changes which may have contributed?
+Investigations will require details of which resource was changed, when it was changed, who made the change, and what was changed.
+How can you track changes to both resource properties (capturing both before and after state) as well as changes inside a virtual machine?

 5. How can you ensure that both Windows and Linux VMs meet password complexity requirements?

 6. How can you ensure that only approved OS images are used when creating new VMs?
+Your implementation should support a customizable list of built-in images as well as custom images.

 *Resource Consistency*